 All hourly employees are required to use the time clock system that is part of the Skyward Business Management system.
-A computer to be used for login purposes will be provided at all attendance centers.
+A computer to be used for log-in purposes will be provided at all locations.
 Employees are to clock in and out each time they report to or depart from district duty.
-Employees must utilize Skyward at all times (including lunch periods).
+Employees must utilize Skyward system at all times (including lunch periods).
 Supervisors may approve other methods of documenting duty hours worked when the Skyward system is not available.
-Changes or notations made to time should be approved and initialed by the supervisor.
+Handwritten time cards should only be used in the event the Skyward system is not available to an employee.